niplav/site/leave_the_internet.md

 AI](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence)
 and interpretability research are becoming their own fields.

-While this has been on the whole a delightfully advantageous process<!--TODO: link Muehlhauser's text on the IR-->, this makes individual humans more prone to manipulation, deception, and addiction to these kinds of processes.
+While economic growth has been on the whole a delightfully advantageous process<!--TODO: link Muehlhauser's text on the IR-->, this makes individual humans more prone to manipulation, deception, and addiction to these kinds of processes.